 Watching the second season of The Last kingdom, I was immediately drawn to the tale of the two brothers, Erik and Siegfried (I will try not to reveal too much but – as my students often complain, I am terribly prone to spoiler-making).
-They have what Uthred, son of Uthred lacks: passion and vitality, the desire for adventure that we believe moved the northern marauders, because simple need may start a historical migration, but it makes for rather depressing storytelling.
+They have what Uthred, son of Uthred and protagonist of the show, lacks: passion and vitality, the desire for adventure that we believe moved the northern marauders, because simple need may start a historical migration, but it makes for rather depressing storytelling.

-Of course leopards and lions are not part of Norse mythology, but in the Mediterranean area Northern people were noted for their fair or red long hair hair, so, even though bears and wolves were the totemic animals of Germanic peoples, the connection with golden felines was made.
-It is worth noting that although it is sometimes said that England got its heraldic lions from the Normans, it means from the Norman kings: it was Richard I who adopted them as emblem.
+Of course leopards and lions are not part of Norse mythology, but in the Mediterranean area Northern people were noted for their fair or red long hair, so, even though bears and wolves were the totemic animals of Germanic peoples, the connection with golden felines was made.
+It is worth noting that although it is sometimes said that England got its heraldic lions from the Normans, it means from the Norman kings, or rather the Plantagenets: it was Richard I who adopted them as his emblem.
 Heraldry did not exist in the Dark Ages.

 Which brings me back to brothers in arms. and coincidences: in the few days I watched The last kingdom, an Italian historical novel was on offer on Kindle: I due Leoni (The two lions) by Francesco Grasso, published last year.
 It is about Robert and Roger Hauteville, the two most famous amongst Tancred of Hauteville’s twelve sons.
 Like many other high-born Normans, they travelled to Italy looking for fame and fortune, fought as mercenaries and made themselves lords.
 What makes them special is that by becoming respectively Duke of Calabria and Count of Sicily they laid the foundation of the Southern Italian kingdom, including Sicily, Calabria and Apulia, whose first king was Roger II, Roger’s son.